 Here κ is the coupling constans, s,t, and, u are Mandestam variables and, D(s) is the ADD model propagator terms which is includes summution over the Kaluza-Klein modes.
-Due to the infinite nature of the Kaluza-Klein (KK) tower, tree-level processes exhibit ultraviolet divergences.
-Consequently, a cutoff procedure is necessary.
+Due to the infinite nature of the Kaluza-Klein processes exhibit tree-level ultraviolet divergences.
+(KK) tower, Consequently, a cutoff procedure is necessary.
 The fundamental steps of the approach employed by Guidice et al. 1999.
 For phenomenological applications are outlined below: